Constitution of Malta

-The current Constitution of Malta (Kostituzzjoni ta' Malta) was adopted as a legal order on 21 September 1964, and is the self-declared supreme law of the land.
+The Constitution of Malta (Kostituzzjoni ta' Malta) was adopted as a legal order on 21 September 1964, and is the self-declared supreme law of the land.
 Therefore, any law or action in violation of the Constitution is null and void.
 Being a rigid constitution, it has a three-tier entrenchment basis in order for any amendments to take place.

 Constitutional development since independence

 The Constitution has been amended twenty-four times, most recently in 2020 with the entrenchment that firstly, the chief justice from now on shall be appointed by a resolution of Parliament – the legislature is appointing the member of the Judiciary – the Chief Justice.
 This resolution has to be supported by the votes of at least two thirds of all those members who are eligible to vote.

 The constitution is typically called the Constitution of Malta and replaced the 1961 Constitution, dating from 24 October 1961.
 George Borg Olivier was its main instigator and negotiator.
-It was drafted by then Attorney General and constitutional law expert J. J. Cremona, making Malta the only Commonwealth country whose independence constitution was drafted by a local jurist.
+It was drafted by then Attorney General and constitutional law expert J. J. Cremona, making Malta one of the few Commonwealth countries whose independence constitution was drafted by a local jurist.